wez/wezterm/docs/config/misc.md

   -- windows every time
   window_close_confirmation = "AlwaysPrompt",

-  -- When true (the default), watch the config file and reload it -- automatically when it is detected as changing.
-  -- When false, you will need to manually trigger a config reload. automatically_reload_config = true,

   -- The github releases section is checked regularly for updated stable -- releases and show a simple UI to let you know about the update, -- with links to download/install it.
 It doesn't automatically download